mihaicris-adoreme/cordial-ios-sdk/README.md

 [CordialApiConfiguration shared].pushesConfiguration = CordialPushNotificationTypeAPP;
 ```

-After enable multiple notification providers support you need to know who is sender of received notification payload.
-To figure out is notification payload received from Cordial you need to call method `isCordialMessage`:
+After enabling multiple push notification providers support the application needs to know if a push notification is from Cordial.
+To check if push notification is from Cordial use `isCordialMessage` function:

 &nbsp;&nbsp;&nbsp;&nbsp;Swift:
 ___